Finetuned/modx-cli/memory-bank/progress.md

 - ns:create does not create a namespace
 - ns:update cannot be tested until ns:list and ns:create are fixed
 - ns:remove cannot be tested until ns:list and ns:create are fixed
-- extra:list does not show version numbers (package:list does display version numbers)
+- ✅ extra:list does not show version numbers (fixed by implementing better package matching)
 - tv:update --description "test description" 6 raises an error: name : tv_err ns_name

 ### Namespace Issues